jiruijin/classifier-free-guidance-flow-matching/README.md

 This replaces the original equation: `eps = (1+guide_w)eps1 - guide_weps2` as described in the paper [Classifier-Free Diffusion Guidance](https://arxiv.org/abs/2207.12598).
 Additionally, the flow matching model employs a conditional optimal-transport (linear) path and uses the midpoint method as the ODE solver, as discussed in the paper [Flow Matching Guide and Code](https://arxiv.org/abs/2412.06264).

 ## Results
 The guidance result is shown following.
+When doing conditonal generation(guidance), each column's in result picture is guided by one type of cloth label.
 ![cover](fig1.png)